quat1024/incorporeal-3/README.md

 # Build information

-**Fabric build is broken RN because botania-fabric is not jenkinsifying**, -fabric-snapshot is much older than botania-xplat.
-In theory this buildscript should work but the artifacts are just not in the right place yet.
-Stay tuned...

 Ok so, this is by far the most cursed buildscript i've had the pleasure of messing with.

 See: